 Sexting -- criminalising ordinary young people

 Millions of young people exchange explicit texts and images with each other over the Internet.
 For the most part this is equivalent to the flirting and sexual exploration typical of adolescence in the pre-digital age.
-There is no evidence that these
+There is no evidence that

-to sex, but are unable to possess images of their own lawful sexual activities.
+able to consent to sex, but are unable to possess images of their own lawful sexual activities.

 A 16 to 18 year old that creates a nude picture of themselves using a camera-phone is, under current law, guilty of the serious offence of creating child pornography , even though their actions do not plausibly justify such a label.